Home > GK Article > World Heritage Day

 World Heritage Day

 Every year on April 18th, the United Nations observes World Heritage Day to highlight the importance of safeguarding humanity’s cultural and historical legacy.
-Contrary to the popular belief, heritage sites are not just about our pasts.
-They are in fact our cultural reservoir that shape our identity, give us a cultural identity and above all sense of belonging.
-If these sites could remain intact, they will prove to be great lessons for the future generations, when it comes to wonders of ancient civilizations.
+Contrary to popular belief, heritage sites are not just about our pasts.
+They are, in fact, our cultural reservoir that shapes our identity, gives us a cultural identity, and above all, a sense of belonging.
+If these sites could remain intact, they would prove to be great lessons for future generations when it comes to the wonders of ancient civilizations.

 Our heritage makes us special in the world.
 World Heritage Day is a global community effort to do whatever is necessary in order to conserve our culture and heritage in a coordinated manner.
-This day focuses on raising the knowledge of community heritage’s sensitivity.
-This day is valuable throughout the world as it brings people from all around the world together to learn about one another’s cultures, histories and customs.
+This day focuses on raising the knowledge of the sensitivity of community heritage.
+This day is valuable throughout the world as it brings people from all around the world together to learn about one another’s cultures, histories, and customs.

 History of World Heritage Day

-Dedicating an exclusive day for world heritage was felt across the globe.
-However, the organization that has the credit to initiate this move is International Council on Monuments and Sites, or ICOMOS.
+Dedicating an exclusive day to world heritage was felt across the globe.
+However, the organization that has the credit to initiate this move is the International Council on Monuments and Sites, or ICOMOS.
 The headquarters of this organisation is in France.
 This esteemed organization focuses on the conservation and protection of cultural heritage.
 In the year 1982, the think tanks of this very organization understood the rising menace to historical sites and monuments across the globe and took bold initiatives to convince the world community to dedicate a day for promoting awareness and encouraging preservation efforts.
-The onerous efforts of ICOMOS saw the light of the day, as United Nations Educational, Scientific and Cultural Organization or UNESCO endorsed its idea and subsequently, in the year 1983, the first official World Heritage Day was observed globally.
+The onerous efforts of ICOMOS saw the light of day, as the United Nations Educational, Scientific and Cultural Organization, or UNESCO, endorsed its idea and subsequently, in the year 1983, the first official World Heritage Day was observed globally.

 The Importance of Celebrating World Heritage Day

-This is the day that reminds us of historical monuments, rich cultural traditions and natural wonders and also instills in us a sense of responsibility to safeguard them, because these sites and places define our global civilization.
+This is the day that reminds us of historical monuments, rich cultural traditions, and natural wonders, and also instills in us a sense of responsibility to safeguard them, because these sites and places define our global civilization.
 This is the day that is a clarion call for not only individuals, but for worldwide governments and communities.
-On this day, people from across the globe prepare plan to safeguard our heritage sites from the onslaught of urbanization, climate change as well as human irresponsible activities.
+On this day, people from across the globe prepare to safeguard our heritage sites from the onslaught of urbanization, climate change, and irresponsible human behavior.

 Significance of Cultural and Natural Heritage

 1. Heritage sites are not just any other sites.
-They are in fact the preservers of our past; representatives of our civilizations, traditions as well as artistic achievements since time immemorial.
+They are, in fact, the preservers of our past; representatives of our civilizations, traditions, as well as artistic achievements since time immemorial.
 These are the very sites that are the testaments of the evolution of societies.
-Apart from that, the sites do also help people remain connected with their roots.
+Apart from that, the sites also help people remain connected with their roots.

-2. The sites of heritage do also provide economic and tourism benefits.
-Millions and millions of people across the globe pay visit to these sites every year and that in turn, translate into big benefits economically, especially to the local economies.
+2. The sites of heritage also provide economic and tourism benefits.
+Millions and millions of people across the globe pay a visit to these sites every year, and that in turn translates into big benefits economically, especially to the local economies.
 There are a number of examples worldwide where cities have thrived largely due to their historical landmarks.
-For example, Rome, Cairo, Kyoto and Machu Pichu.
+For example, Rome, Cairo, Kyoto, and Machu Picchu.

-3. In addition to these two, the natural heritage sites do also have environmental and scientific significance.
-For example, rainforests, coral reefs and mountains.
+3. In addition to these two, the natural heritage sites also have environmental and scientific significance.
+For example, rainforests, coral reefs, and mountains.
 When it comes to biodiversity and climate stability, they are indispensable.
-Preservation of these areas paves way for sustainable ecosystems and provides conducive environment for scientific research.
+Preservation of these areas paves the way for sustainable ecosystems and provides a conducive environment for scientific research.

-4. Last, but not least, cultural heritage sites promote peace and cultural unity and instills a sense of understanding among nations.
-There are several sites that reinforce collective global responsibility to commemorate the human achievements.
-For example, the Great Wall of China, the Pyramids of Egypt and our own Taj Mahal.
+4. Last, but not least, cultural heritage sites promote peace and cultural unity and instill a sense of understanding among nations.
+There are several sites that reinforce collective global responsibility to commemorate human achievements.
+For example, the Great Wall of China, the Pyramids of Egypt, and our own Taj Mahal.

 Celebrating World Heritage Day

-1. Pay a Visit to the sites of Heritage: If you want to advocate for the preservation of heritage sites, the best option available before you could be paying a visit to any of these sites, may be in weekends, national holidays or on the World Heritage Day, i.e. April 18.
-This move of yours will help you understand the significance of our monuments of past and learn about the conservation efforts.
+1. Pay a Visit to the sites of Heritage: If you want to advocate for the preservation of heritage sites, the best option available before you could be paying a visit to any of these sites, maybe on weekends, national holidays, or on World Heritage Day, i.e., April 18.
+This move of yours will help you understand the significance of our monuments of the past and learn about the conservation efforts.

-2. Take Part in Awareness Campaigns: Today, museums, places of past as well as heritage organizations host events, exhibitions, and discussion panels.
-The very motive of these events is to conduct an awareness.
-If you take part in these kinds of awareness campaigns, it will help you know better of our past and will also encourage you to do your best to safeguard its glory.
+2. Take Part in Awareness Campaigns: Today, museums, places of the past, as well as heritage organizations, host events, exhibitions, and discussion panels.
+The very motive of these events is to raise awareness.
+If you take part in these kinds of awareness campaigns, it will help you know better about our past and will also encourage you to do your best to safeguard its glory.

 3. Support Conservation Projects: Many heritage sites suffer from neglect and environmental damage.
 Donating to restoration projects or volunteering with conservation groups can help preserve them.